RasaHQ/rasa/docs/user-guide/running-rasa-with-docker.rst

 Adding Custom Actions
 ---------------------

-To create more sophisticated assistants you will want to use :ref:`custom-actions`.
+To create more sophisticated assistants, you will want to use :ref:`custom-actions`.
-Continuing the example from above you might want to add an action which tells the user a joke to cheer the user up.
+Continuing the example from above, you might want to add an action which tells the user a joke to cheer them up.

 Creating a Custom Action
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Start with creating the custom actions in a directory ``actions``:
+Start by creating the custom actions in a directory ``actions``:

 .. code-block:: bash